Norddeutsche Akademie für Finanzen und Steuerrecht

 Norddeutsche Akademie für Finanzen und Steuerrecht, Tax education center in Hamm, Hamburg, Germany

-The Norddeutsche Akademie für Finanzen und Steuerrecht occupies a building constructed between 1928 and 1930, featuring architectural designs by Heinrich Bomhoff and Hermann Schöne.
+The Norddeutsche Akademie für Finanzen und Steuerrecht occupies a school building constructed between 1928 and 1930 according to designs by Heinrich Bomhoff and Hermann Schöne.
+The structure displays features typical of administrative buildings from that period, with layouts and materials chosen to support educational functions.

 Location: Hamburg-Mitte